Quintessence Help Centre

 GroupBy

-The GroupBy() function groups a range of data into sets and calculates values per set using aggregation functions, for example, SUM, AVERAGE, COUNT etc. GroupBy()
+The GroupBy() function groups a range of data into sets and calculates values for each set using aggregation functions such as SUM, AVERAGE, and COUNT.
+Related functions: Pivot Syntax: Remarks: Examples: The examples provided below are based on fictitious data for illustrative purposes only.

 -